osudrl/TeleJoy/README.md

 1. Connect the Teensy board to the computer via micro-usb
 2. Open the telejoy.ino sketch in the Arduino IDE
 3. Select `Teensy 3.2 / 3.1` from `Tools -> Boards`
-4. Select `Serial + Keyboard + Mouse + Joystick` from `Tools -> USB Type`
-  * The sketch may need to be uploaded to the board first before this option becomes availible
-5. Upload the sketch to the Teensy as explained on the PJRC page linked above
+4. Upload the sketch to the Teensy as explained on the PJRC page linked above
-6. Select `Serial + Keyboard + Mouse + Joystick` from `Tools -> USB Type`
+5. Select `Serial + Keyboard + Mouse + Joystick` from `Tools -> USB Type`

 That's it!
 The telejoy code should now be loaded onto the Teensy.